Hart Center Rink - Holy Cross Crusaders

 The Hart of Holy Cross Hockey

-The Reverend Francis J. Hart Recreation Center is part of the Luth Athletic Complex, a multi-purpose facility located on the campus of the College of the Holy Cross in Worcester, MA (pronounced “Woostah” by locals).
+The Reverend Francis J. Hart Recreation Center is part of the Luth Athletic Complex, a multi-purpose facility located on the campus of the College of the Holy Cross in Worcester, MA (pronounced “WUH-stuh” by locals).
 Reverend Hart was the guiding force behind intramural athletics at the College for more than 40 years, and his legacy is honored in this athletic center.
+John and Joanne Luth donated $32.5 million to the college in 2015 towards expanding and renovating the athletic department.
+Their donation largely funded the massive renovations to the complex in 2016.

 The Hart Recreation Center houses not only the Holy Cross hockey rink, but a 3,600-seat basketball arena, a six-lane swimming pool with a separate diving area, rowing tanks, racquetball and squash courts, and the college’s strength and conditioning facilities.
-Behind the Hart Center is a full-size track, practice fields, soccer field, and a lighted turf field which service numerous sports and intramural programs.
+Behind the Hart Center is a full-size track, practice fields, soccer field, and a lighted turf field, which serves numerous varsity sports and intramural programs.

 Atmosphere 2